TimK00/Practicum-II/README.md

 2. Staging_PS_CF_ATTRIB_TBL.xml - is a sample of a table level package

 ## Screenshots:
 Contains two jpg.
-One of raw XML and one of the behavior the XML captures that is displayed with VS gui
+One of raw XML and one of the behavior the XML captures that is displayed with VS gui.
+The logic captured here is the purpose behind the "LogicalAnd" snippet.
+Future development will be able to capture this.